DrRoach/ImageLibrary/README.md

 #####DeleteImageCrossColour
 The colour of the delete image cross displayed in the top right of the image.
 The value is any valid CSS colour.

+#####EditImageIconColour
+The colour of the edit image pencil displayed in the top left of the image.
+The value is any valid CSS colour.

 ###Current Version
 In version 0.3.2 the user can select and deselect images and then submit them via a form.
 They can also upload new images from their machine.
 They can also delete any previously uploaded images.